barrett370/Notes/Y3/NISO/source/NISO-Lecture3.md

 ## 2-Opt Algorithm

-Given a route such as $A \rightarrow C \rightarrow B \rightarrow D \rightarrow A $.
+Given a route such as $A \rightarrow C \rightarrow B \rightarrow D \rightarrow A$ .
 How do we choose 2 edges to swap?
 This was a problem posed in 1958 by *Croes*

 ### Steps: